zimolzak/active-learning/Readme.md

 **Conclusion**

+*Flow of the Background section: secondary use is a thing that in theory could be useful in lots of ways --> data is messy --> so adjudication exists --> others have tried --> despite those efforts, here is our current process --> which has drawbacks --> maybe active learning can help.*

 Background and Significance
 ========

-*Flow of this section: secondary use is a thing that in theory could be useful in lots of ways --> data is messy --> so adjudication exists --> others have tried --> despite those efforts, here is our current process --> which has drawbacks --> maybe active learning can help.*

-**para = what can lab data do for you.**
 Lab data is an important component in much medical research.
 You can get it from existing data, a.k.a. "secondary use" [MIT Critical Data].
 For example, serum creatinine lab test results are essential for a study comparing the efficacy of several different diuretics [Lederle].